All Aboard to Centerburg

 In 1874, Centerburg began to flourish as the construction of a railway continued.
 The “Cleveland, Mt.
 Vernon and Delaware Railroad Company was finally developed, and the first passenger train was operational on September 1, 1874.
 With the construction of the rail bed and roads, town lots that were once valued at $20 began to sell for $200 and the population grew from 60 to 1,101 people.
 Large cities and small villages alike would prosper from the railroads and many local citizens quickly invested their money along with the state’s money to get the routes built.
 In 1880 the former Cleveland, Mt Vernon, Delaware railroad went bankrupt and the railroad company was sold to the Cleveland, Akron, Columbus (C.A. & C.) railway and eventually became the Pennsylvania Railroad in late 1899.
 Local farmers had a way to ship their grain and livestock to market.

-Andrew Lintner Harris visited the C.A.& C. Depot in Centerburg for a campaign speech as he was running for Ohio Governor.
-He became one of the heroes of the Battle of Gettysburg during the American Civil War and served as the 44th Governor of Ohio.
+Andrew Lintner Harris visited one of the C.A.& C. Depot located in Centerburg for a campaign speech as he was running for Ohio Governor.
+Andrew became one of the heroes of the Battle of Gettysburg during the American Civil War and served as the 44th Governor of Ohio.
 Today we celebrate the rail line as part of a 326-mile multi-use Trail called the Ohio to Erie Trail which spans from Cincinnati to Cleveland.
 Knox County is proud to be a part of this trail system comprised of the Heart of Ohio Trail, the Kokosing Gap Trail, and the Mohican Valley Trail.